Thailand cave rescue: Volunteers inadvertently pumped water back into tunnels

 Heavy rain is expected to start by Saturday, which will almost certainly raise water levels in the cave, making passage in some areas more difficult if not impossible.

-Authorities are still exploring other options, such as scouring the mountainside for other ways into the cave and finding faster ways to pump out the water.
+Authorities are still exploring other options, including scouring the mountainside for other ways into the cave and finding faster ways to pump out the water.

 Some cave rescue experts have said it could be safest to simply supply the boys where they are for now, and wait for the water to go down.
 But that could take months.
 Thailand’s rainy season typically lasts through October.